andrewozh/infra-apps/_website/docs/security/secrets/external-secrets.md

       kind: ClusterSecretStore
   selector:
     secret:
-      name: test # Source Kubernetes secret to be pushed
+      name: argocd-secret # Source Kubernetes secret to be pushed
-  template:
-    metadata:
-      annotations: { }
-      labels: { }
   data:
-      best-pokemon: "{{ .best-pokemon | toString | upper }} is the really best!"
-    # Uses an existing template from configmap
-    # Secret is fetched, merged and templated within the referenced configMap data
-    # It does not update the configmap, it creates a secret with: data["alertmanager.yml"] = ...result...
-    templateFrom:
-      - configMap:
-          name: application-config-tmpl
-          items:
-            - key: config.yml
-  data:
     - conversionStrategy: None # Also supports the ReverseUnicode strategy
       match:
-        secretKey: best-pokemon # Source Kubernetes secret key to be pushed
+        # secretKey: best-pokemon # Source Kubernetes secret key to be pushed (comment out to push all keys)
         remoteRef:
-          remoteKey: my-first-parameter # Remote reference (where the secret is going to be pushed)
+          remoteKey: argocd/admin # Remote reference (where the secret is going to be pushed) EOF
 ```

 ### Common: generate secrets, update secrets, rotate secrets

+## :arrows_counterclockwise: Monitoring

 ## Maintenence